Date of Degree

 Copyright 2010 Jodi Lynn McGill

 McGill, Jodi Lynn.
-"The role of pulmonary dendritic cells in regulating the antigen-specific CD8 T cell response following influenza virus infection." dissertation, University of Iowa, 2010.
+"The role of pulmonary dendritic cells in regulating the antigen-specific CD8 T cell response following influenza virus infection."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.